IMMM-SFA/mcmanamay-etal_2021_wrr/README.md

 McManamay, R.A., K.C., B., Allen-Dumas, M.R., Kao, S-C., Brelsford, C.M., Ruddell, B.L., Sanyal, J., Stewart, R.N., Bhaduri, B.L.
 (2020).
 Reanalysis of water use withdrawal for irrigation, electric power, and public supply sectors in the conterminous United States, 1950 to 2016. *Water Resources Research*

 ## Code reference
 Code used to conduct the analysis in this paper is archived in this repository.
+Each R file can be executed after changing the paths in the scripts to represent the paths to where the following data reference has been downloaded.

 ## Data reference
 <fill in>